suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 A dependency prefix can also be used to indicate when a dependency manifest needs to be processed by a secondary manifest processor, as described in {{hierarchical-interpreters}}.

+# Uninstall {#suit-uninstall}

+In some systems, particularly with multiple, independent, optional components, it may be that there is a need to uninstall the components that have been installed by a manifest.
+Where this is expected, the uninstall command sequence can provide the sequence needed to cleanly remove the components defined by the manifest and its dependencies.
+In general, suit uninstall will contain primarily unlink directives.

+WARNING: This can cause faults where there are loose dependencies (e.g. version-only, see {{I-D.ietf-suit-update-management}}), since a component can be removed while it is depended upon by another component.

+The Uninstall command sequence is not severable, since it must always be available to enable uninstalling.

 # Creating Manifests {#creating-manifests}

 This section details a set of templates for creating manifests.
 These templates explain which parameters, commands, and orders of commands are necessary to achieve a stated goal.